-More scrapbook activities
+Further scrapbook activities

-Word games can follow on from this.
-As your child grows and develops he or she will begin to realise that each individual written/printed word has meaning.
+Word games can easily follow on from these scrapbooks.
+As your child grows and develops they will begin to realise that each individual written word has meaning.
 Using the Ladybird Key Words Flash cards, which print the 100 most used words in the English language, you can play many simple games.
-These include ‘Snap’ or ‘Pairs’, ‘Lotto’ or ‘Bingo’ , a ‘Treasure Hunt’, ‘Reading Rhymes’, ‘Fishing for words’ to name but a few.
+These include Snap, Bingo, a Treasure Hunt’, Reading Rhymes, and Fishing for words, to name but a few.

 All of the above will help to unlock the door of learning to read, for a lifetime of satisfying activity.